paymill/paymill-js/readme.md

 -->
 An universal JavaScript API wrapper.
 Works with [Node](http://nodejs.org/), [Parse](http://www.parse.com) and potentially any other javascript-based backend.

-**Note:** The wrapper is still in beta.
 Please open an issue and let us know if you find any bugs, have a feature request or have successfully integrated it into your project.

 ## Getting started